 Proton Pump Inhibitors and Kidney Disease

-Last fall I wrote a blog summarizing the potential effects of proton pump inhibitors (PPI) and cognitive decline.
+Last fall I wrote a blog summarizing the potential effects of Proton Pump Inhibitor Overview (PPI) and cognitive decline.

 Gastric Reflux is Super Common